CheeseCake87/flask-imp/docs_md/Blueprint-Introduction.md

 The Flask-Imp Blueprint inherits from the Flask Blueprint class, then adds some additional methods to allow for auto importing of models, resources and other nested blueprints.

-The Flask-Imp Blueprint reads configuration from a config.toml file, which is located in the same directory as the `__init__.py` file.
+The Flask-Imp Blueprint by default, reads configuration from a config.toml file or from a config class, which is located in the same directory as the `__init__.py` file.

 Here's an example of a Flask-Imp Blueprint structure: